Japanese cryptology from the 1500s to Meiji: World War I as turning point

 David Kahn identifies World War I as a major turning point for institutional cryptology.
 Before the war, breaking codes was an individual endeavor – one person wresting with the messages until one of them broke.
 After the war, successful cryptology against major nation states required large-scale organization.

-Japanese cryptology does not seem to have been affected at all by the Great War.
-The government continued using insecure codes of the sort they had been using since the Meiji Restoration.
+Japanese cryptology does not seem to have been affected at all by World War I. The government continued using insecure codes of the sort they had been using since the Meiji Restoration.
 As a result, in 1921 Japanese diplomacy was unable to gain its preferred result at the Washington Naval Conference, ending with the least position Japan was willing to accept.
 Weak codes were the primary cause of that result, as the American delegation had the Japanese secret communications available.

 The American "Black Chamber" and the two-letter code

 The American "Black Chamber" under Herbert O. Yardley broke Japanese diplomatic codes in 1919 – less than a year after starting operations – and the Black Chamber cryptanalysts were still reading Japanese diplomatic traffic in 1921 when the Washington Naval Conference took place.
 Thanks to Yardley's book The American Black Chamber, the failure of Japanese cryptography at the Conference is well known.
 Yardley's book gives a valuable look into the quality of the codes employed by the Japanese government in the years leading up to, and during, the Conference and thus is worth looking at in some detail.

 Judging from Yardley's description of the codes he and his cryptanalysts broke, Japanese codes in 1919 were weak and barely deserved to be called "codes".
 He might have exaggerated the difficulty of breaking the Japanese codes – British codebreakers thought Japanese codes at that time were so weak you almost didn't need a cryptanalyst.